Acne

 - Certain medications

-- Diet (dairy, high-glycemic foods)
+- Diet (some evidence for dairy and high-glycemic foods)

 - Stress